10 children found living in horrible conditions, police say

 #DEVELOPING Ina Rogers says she and husband Jonathan Allen did not abuse 10 children.
 “My husband is amazing person.
 I am amazing mother.” pic.twitter.com/El5DkoKxtz— Laura Anthony (@LauraAnthony7) May 14, 2018

 The Fairfield Police Department arrested Rogers' 29-year-old husband Jonathan Michael Allen on Friday after a six-week investigation.
-He's been charged with nine felony counts of child cruelty, and seven of torture.
+He's been charged with nine felony counts of child cruelty and seven counts of torture.

-"I got pregnant at the age of 16," Rogers said.
-She added that she has 11 biological children, ages four months to 14 years old.
-Three she had before meeting Allen.
-The other eight children were born in the past 10 years.
+She added that she has 11 biological children, ages 4 months to 14 years old.
+Three she had before meeting Allen, while the other eight children were born in the past 10 years.

-She says she homeschools the children, while working full-time as a medical technician.
+She said she homeschools the children while working full-time as a medical technician.

-"Not only do I have 11 children and I'm 30 years old, but I also homeschool all of my children and people don't agree with that lifestyle, and so I've had many people question my right to parent, and I just feel like this whole situation was exploded," Rogers said.
+"Not only do I have 11 children and I'm 30 years old, but I also homeschool all of my children and people don't agree with that lifestyle," she said.
+"And so I've had many people question my right to parent, and I just feel like this whole situation was exploded."

 Her husband, Allen, was arraigned Monday afternoon.
 He is being held on $5.2 million bail.